weaveworks/weave-gitops-enterprise/CONTRIBUTING.md

   Allows for custom Jobs to be executed on newly provisioned CAPI clusters.
 Most often, this will be used to install CNI which CAPI does not install.
 Without this controller, newly provisioned clusters would not be ready to be used by end users.
 Because it also references the CAPI CRD, it requires CAPI tooling to be installed first.
 - [cluster-controller](https://github.com/weaveworks/cluster-controller)
   Defines the CRD for declaring leaf clusters.
 A leaf cluster is a cluster that the management cluster can query via a kubeconfig.
 This controller ensures that kubeconfig secrets have been supplied for leaf clusters.
 Because it also references the CAPI CRD, it requires CAPI tooling to be installed first.
-- event-writer **Soon to be deprecated**

-  Subscribes to a NATS queue and listens for messages sent by the wkp-agent.
-These messages carry cluster information about leaf clusters which is then written to a file-based SQLite db.
-- wkp-agent **Soon to be deprecated**

-  Agent installed by end users to management cluster and leaf clusters with the purpose of reporting back cluster information to management cluster.

-As part of the chart, other dependencies also get installed:
-- NATS **Soon to be deprecated**

-  Agents running on the management cluster or on leaf clusters send events to a NATS queue. event-writer receives these events from the queue and does its thing.

 ## One-time setup
 You need a github Personal Access Token to build the service.
 This token needs at least the `repo` and `read:packages` permissions.
 If you want to be able to delete the GitOps repo every time you recreate your local Kind cluster, add the `delete_repo` permission too and set the `DELETE_GITOPS_DEV_REPO` flag to 1.
 You can create a token [here](https://github.com/settings/tokens), and export it as: